KNandhakumar/Love-Letter-Application-Frontend/README.md

 ❤️ Made with Love by Nandhakumar

 Every UI element, every animation is coded with real love and emotion 💚.
-For someone special… maybe M 💫
+For someone special… must be M 💫💑

 📢 Special Thanks
 To the one who inspired me to build this – someday you may read this… 🥹💞